filecoin-project/FIPs/FIPS/fip-implicit-receipts.md

 No state migration is necessary; migration exists entirely within a node implementation external to message execution and relates to the handling of tipsets executed before and after the activation epoch and the consistent generation of block headers and their immediate child components.

 - For all epochs before this change is activated, `MessageReceipt` will not contain a link to the executed message, `len(parent messages) == len(receipts)` will be true, and implicit messages and their events will not be accessible
-- For all epochs after this change is activated, `MessageReceipt` will contain a link to the executed message, `len(parent messages) == len(receipts)` will not be true, and implicit messages along with their events will be accessible (a node may choose to not persist any events after execution, as is the case today)
+- For all epochs after this change is activated, `MessageReceipt` will contain a link to the executed message, `len(parent messages) != len(receipts)` will be true, and implicit messages along with their events will be accessible (a node may choose to not persist any events after execution, as is the case today)

 ## Test Cases

-The following test cases are required:
+The following test scenarios should be implemented:

+1. **Stable CID verification**:
+   - Generate implicit messages using reference code
-1. Verify stable CID generation for implicit messages across implementations
+   - Verify CIDs match expected values across implementations
+   - Test with various reward parameters and epoch values

+2. **Null round handling**:
+   - Create test chains with 1, 2, and 5 null rounds
-2. Test correct ordering of messages in blocks with null rounds
+   - Verify correct number and ordering of cron messages
+   - Validate message execution matches expected order

-3. Validate event capture for cron and reward operations
+3. **Event capture testing**:
-4. Ensure backward compatibility for pre-upgrade epochs
+   - Create test chain including sector termination events
+   - Verify events are properly captured in receipts
+   - Compare event data with expected state changes

+4. **Backward compatibility**:
+   - Test receipt parsing across pre/post upgrade boundary
+   - Ensure proper handling of receipts without message links
+   - Verify chain walk across version boundary

+5. **Receipt iteration**:
-5. Test receipt iteration with implicit messages present
+   - Test message retrieval APIs with implicit messages present
-6. Verify garbage collection behavior for implicit messages
+   - Verify filtering capabilities for explicit vs implicit messages
-7. Verify snapshots do not contain unwanted elements (receipts, events)
+   - Test receipt counts vs message counts across tipsets

 ## Security Considerations

 This change has minimal security implications as it primarily affects event tracking and visibility.
 Key considerations:

 1. **Consensus Safety**: The change must be activated simultaneously across all nodes to maintain consensus
-2. **Resource Usage**: Slight increase in processing and storage requirements due to additional messages
+2. **Resource Usage**: While the direct message size impact is modest, the cumulative effect including blockstore indexing overhead requires careful consideration
+3. **Performance Impact**: The additional processing to handle implicit messages is negligible

 The change does not introduce new attack vectors or modify existing security properties of the protocol.